-Michaela (Mikey) Hoag and her father lived on opposite coasts of the United States when he was diagnosed with Alzheimer’s disease.
+Michaela “Mikey” Hoag and her father lived on opposite coasts of the United States when he was diagnosed with early-onset Alzheimer’s disease.
 Unable to help with his daily care and unwilling to sit idle, the Silicon Valley resident decided she had two choices.
 “I could ignore the problem or I could do something about it,” Mikey says.
 “And when my mother started to show the signs of the disease, I knew I had to kick it in gear.”

 "The possibility of solving this disease is real and within our generation," Mikey says.
 "I know that I can raise money, and I'm confident in the Association's ability to invest the funds in the most meaningful ways."

 In 2019, Bill Gates made a personal $10 million gift to the Alzheimer’s Association to stimulate an additional $20 million in private funding for the Part the Cloud global research grant program — doubling Part the Cloud’s total investment in clinical research to $60 million.

 "I couldn’t be more thrilled to see how Part the Cloud has grown,” Mikey says.
 “Thanks to philanthropic partners like Bill Gates, Part the Cloud is able to invest in more cutting-edge science and fund researchers who are pushing science into new territories.”